geeksforsocialchange/gfsc-v3/content/blog/2022/why-is-it-so-hard-to-do-nice-things/index.md

 Making is for many our escape from oppressive power structures.
 Almost every talk in the [EMF program](https://www.emfcamp.org/schedule/2022) is not someone’s day job, or if it is they’ve had to jump through burning hoops to make it their day job.
 This is what we do for fun.
 Isn’t it mad that these niche interests, the things that bring us joy, and that bring a field of people together, are pushed so far from the margins that we can’t even imaging this being the main thing we do?
 We have a potential wellspring of new ideas and the people who want to make a better world, and yet that space is pushed right to the margins.

-{{<image-with-caption/start "emfcamp.webp" "An aerial photograph of [EMF camp](https://www.emfcamp.org/) at night showing lit up pathways, big tends, and a glowing purple tent." "frame image--center">}}
+{{<image-with-caption/start src="emfcamp.webp" alt="An aerial photograph of [EMF camp](https://www.emfcamp.org/) at night showing lit up pathways, big tends, and a glowing purple tent." classList="image--frame image--center">}}
 EMF camp at night
 {{<image-with-caption/end>}}